 Paper Toss sounds more like a game you'd play when stuck without your iPad, but the transition to the touch screen can be highly addictive.
 It's also quick, easy fun that you can enjoy with you kid, competing to see how many wadded up pieces of paper can make it into the trash can in a row.
 But don't think it's easy.
 Even on Cubicle mode, judging the speed of the fans perfectly each time can be a challenge.

-Tap Zoo 2 one of many fun, social and free games that kids enjoy to play.
-And these types of games are great, but they are also why I recommend disabling in-app purchases on any iPad that is designated for family use.
+These type of social games include in-app purchases, so it is important to disable them before handing your iPad.
 These freemium games allow kids to buy currency and power ups, and quite a large iTunes bill can be racked up in not time.
-But once you take the precaution of disabling in-app purchases, Tap Zoo can be a great game for your kid to enjoy.
+But once you take the precaution of disabling in-app purchases, Snoopy's Street Fair can be a great game for your kid to enjoy.